 How To Treat Flea Bites On Dogs

-It is important to note that you should treat the flea infestation to get rid of the fleas before you begin treating the bites.
+It’s important to note that you should treat the flea infestation to get rid of the fleas before you begin treating the bites.
 If fleas are still present, more bites will appear.
-They symptoms of flea bites like redness and itchiness are the result of an allergic reaction.
-Therefore, flea bites should be treated with medication that suppresses allergies such as antihistamines or topical steroids.
-Secondary skin infections that may happen because of the bites or wounds from scratching may need to be treated with antibiotics.

 Home Remedies For Flea Infestation In Dogs